Non-Toxic Skin Care

 What You Put On Your Body is as Important as What You Put in Your Body

-Most people don’t realise it, but what you put on your body is just as important as what you put into your body.
-Some skin care products, like some foods, are loaded with toxins that cause cancer, affect your ability to reproduce and affect your overall health.
-The problem with the toxins in skin care products is that not only can these toxins affect your skin itself, resulting in all types of skin issues, they can also be absorbed through your skin into your body affecting your overall health in much the same way that those toxins in food products do.
+Most people don’t realise what you put on your body is as important as what you put into your body.
+Some skin care products, like some foods, are loaded with toxins that cause cancer.
+They can also affect your ability to reproduce and affect your overall health.
+There’s more than one problem with the toxins in skin care products.
+Not only can these toxins affect your skin, resulting in all types of skin issues, they can also be absorbed through your skin into your body.
+This affects your overall health in much the same way that those toxins in food products do.

 Safe Toxin Limits Aren’t Really Safe

 Many skin care products state that the toxin levels in their products are within safe limits.
 While this may be true for one individual product, it really doesn’t hold true when you take into consideration the number of personal care products you use each day.
-For example, sulfates are known to be extremely irritating to your skin and eyes and while one shampoo may contain a safe level of sulfates, once you add in the sulfates in your body soap, toothpaste and other personal hygiene products you use each day then these irritants no longer remain at a level that most people would consider safe.
-Other toxins such as the parabens have been linked to breast cancer and increased menopausal symptoms in women, hormonal imbalances in men and skin aging in both sexes.
+For example, sulfates are known to be extremely irritating to your skin and eyes.
+While one shampoo may contain a safe level of sulfates, once you add in the sulfates in your body soap, toothpaste and other personal hygiene products you use each day then these irritants no longer remain at a level that most people would consider safe.
+Other toxins, such as parabens, have been linked to breast cancer and increased menopausal symptoms in women.
+Also hormonal imbalances in men and skin aging in both sexes.

 While the levels of parabens in one skin care product, may not seem harmful when you compound that with moisturisers, shampoos, soaps, make-up, and more the paraben levels you are absorbing may be far higher than you realise.